invisiblethemes/rosey/README.md

 ## Updating Dockerfile.base

-If you update the base Dockerfile you'll have to run `make` to build the docker image and push it to Docker Hub.
+If you update the base Dockerfile you'll have to run `make push` to build the docker image and push it to Docker Hub.

 TODO: automate this with a GH Action for Rosey itself